 - The maximum contribution for one child is $2,000 per year.

 - There are income limitations if you have an adjusted gross income of $110,000 or $220,000, if filing jointly.

-- To avoid a 10% penalty the funds must be used by the time the child reaches age 30, however, you can transfer the funds to another child who is younger than 30 to avoid paying the 10% penalty.
+- To avoid a 10% penalty, use or move the funds by the time the child reaches age 30.
+However, you can transfer the funds to another child who is younger than 30 to avoid paying the 10% penalty.

-- Contributions cannot be made after the beneficiary turns 18.
+- Contributions must not be made after the beneficiary turns 18.

 - There are one-time charges that are made to the IRA custodian.

 Saving for College with a CESA Scenario Example: